aninandy-wgt/IdentityServer8/AppConfig.md

 * `offline_access` → allows issuance of a refresh token  |

 > **Note:** To persist a refresh-token grant record under `/grants`, include `"offline_access"` in scopes **and** set `AllowOfflineAccess = true` on the `Client` object.
 ---
 ## 2. Wiring Up the DemoApp (`Program.cs`)

-Below is a walkthrough of each section in your `Program.cs`:

 ```csharp
 using Duende.IdentityModel;
 using Microsoft.AspNetCore.Authentication;